 A Professional Growth Plan is completed annually by principals and assistant principals in collaboration with the supervisor.
 The Professional Growth Plan addresses realistic, focused, and measurable professional goals.
-The plan connects evidence from multiple sources including site-visit conferences, evidence of student progress, and professional growth needs identified through self-assessment and reflection.
+The plan connects evidence from multiple sources including site- visit conferences, evidence of student progress, and professional growth needs identified through self-assessment and reflection.
 A mid-year review may be held to review progress and for modification of the plan as appropriate.
+If a priority has been mutually agreed upon by the District and the Association, evaluatees shall include a goal in their Professional Growth Plan that addresses this priority.
+JCPS and JCTA are strongly encouraged to identify such a priority by March 1 of the previous school year.
 The PGP is documented on the appropriate district form.